 import -depth 8 -dither <filename.png>

-While we should minimize the amount of gifs in the manual for a variety of accesibility reasons, you sometimes still need to make gifs and short videos.
-Furthermore, gifs are quite nice to show off features with release notes.
+While we should minimize the amount of GIFs in the manual for a variety of accessibility reasons, you sometimes still need to make GIFs and short videos.
+Furthermore, GIFs are quite nice to show off features with release notes.

 Different file formats are better for certain types of images.
 In the end, we want to have images that look nice and have a low filesize, because that makes the manual easier to download or browse on the internet.